microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

 ```
 In this case the pipeline will be triggered when a book is published to the BookStore and if the payload contains the book tile as 'TrainYourPets'.
 And the a variable $(Resources.WebHooks.MyWebHook.price), gives price of the book and is made available to the jobs.

+Note: Incase you are using Quotes ('', "") in JSON path, you need to escape them.

 ## Schedule triggers
 This is out of scope for this iteration.